prefix-dev/pixi/docs/reference/cli.md

 ### `project platform remove`

-Remove platform(s) from the project file and updates the lockfile.
+Remove platform(s) from the project file and updates the lock file.

 ##### Arguments